Skip to main content

-Teleodynamic AI self-maintaining learning systems
+Teleodynamic AI resource-bounded learning research

 Public boundary